We all get weekend emails

-First, I read all of them.
 Even if I decide not to act on them, I read every one.

-Then, I evaluate whether this is a serious work-stoppage, money-losing, holy-hell-that’s-bad issue.
-If it is, I get on the phone and call my client.
+I evaluate whether the situation is a serious work-stoppage, money-losing, holy-hell-that’s-bad issue.
+If it is, I get on the phone or zoom and call my client.

-How do you deal with Weekend Emails?
+How do you deal with weekend emails?